Review: Dream Cruises 2-Night Bintan Island Weekend Getaway – Part 1

 Inside the upper Dream Dining Room

-We proceeded up to the The Lido serving an international buffet on Deck 16 for our second round of dinner bites (I mean, a cruise vacation means non-stop feasting right?).
+We proceeded to the The Lido serving an international buffet on Deck 16 for our second round of dinner bites.
+I mean, a cruise vacation means non-stop feasting right?
 The soft-serve ice cream machines here seemed to be a hit with both kids and adults.
-There was a dedicated and pretty extensive Halal section, Indian section and Indian Vegetarian section, compared to the usual overwhelming majority of Western and Chinese cuisine.
-The good part was that the Indian dishes were flavourful and tasted substantial, the bad part was that most dishes from the other sections weren’t seasoned very well and tasted bland.
-Many of the soups and sauces were majorly diluted, and the pastas were severely undercooked.
-On the first night, there was also a barbecue section that was set up next to the pool area.
-I remember that section smelling heavenly, and we saw many plates crammed with huge barbecued prawns.
+There was a dedicated and rather extensive Halal section, Indian section and Indian Vegetarian section, compared to the usual overwhelming majority of Western and Chinese cuisine.
+On the first night, there was even a barbecue section set up next to the pool area.
+I remember that section smelling heavenly, and we saw many plates crammed with huge grilled prawns.

 The Indian food section at The Lido buffet on Genting Dream Cruises